 - Consider a mobility aid for the older dog.

 At Finchley Dog Walker, we specialise in walking senior dogs, and below are our top tips on walking and exercising old dogs.

 Gentle but regular walks

-Even though your dog is now a senior member of the family they still need to be kept active to help with the limbs and joints
+Even though your dog is now a senior family member, they still need to be kept active to help with the limbs and joints.

-However, rather than going for one or two long walks each day, shorter and ore gentle walks ae needed.
-After all your dog will still want to go out and sniff around enjoy the fresh air and the great outdoors
+However, shorter and more gentle walks are needed rather than one or two long walks each day.
+After all, your dog will still want to sniff around and enjoy the fresh air and the great outdoors.

 Watch the weather